telerik/ajax-docs/controls/asyncupload/functionality/drag-and-drop-upload.md

 From Q3 2012 SP1 this message can be easily localized by using **Localization-DropZone** property of RadAsyncUpload.

->note The new functionality relies on the HTML5 FileApi and Drag-And-Drop modules and therefore is available only in browsers which support the aforementioned modules.
+>tip The new functionality relies on the HTML5 FileApi and Drag-And-Drop modules and therefore is available only in browsers which support the aforementioned modules.
 >As for now such browsers are:
 >
 * Mozilla Firefox v.
 4+